solace-fi/solace-docs/docs/user-guides/make-a-claim.md

+---
+sidebar_position: 3
+---

-# Submitting a Claim
+# Make a Claim

-A guide to submitting a claim for a policy.
+A guide to making a claim for a policy.

 If you hold a policy for your position during a loss event, that is if an amount of your position is lost for whatever reason, you may submit a claim to get reimbursed the amount that you have lost, as long as it can be covered by your policy.